Lau Kar-wing: Film career

 He moved with the times, in the 1980s he alternated between his own work, and that of Sammo Hung.
 He also found the time to appear in several of his brother, Lau Kar-leung's films.
+In 1989, Lau Kar-wing directed City Cops, one of Cynthia Rothrock's most popular films.

 During the late 1980s and early 90s, Lau's output slowed down.
 Since 1994 he has virtually retired from the industry.
-One of his best known efforts from this period is Skinny Tiger, Fatty Dragon (1990), alongside his old collaborators, Sammo Hung and Karl Maka.
+One of his best known efforts from this period is Skinny Tiger, Fatty Dragon (1990), alongside his old collaborators Sammo Hung and Karl Maka.
 Kar-wing worked alongside his brother, Kar-leung, as martial arts choreographer on the film Drunken Monkey (2002), and was an uncredited martial arts advisor on Tsui Hark's Seven Swords (2005).
 Footage of Wing's performance in the 1976 film Tiger & Crane Fists was utilized for the character Wimp Lo in the 2002 American comedy film Kung Pow!
 Enter the Fist.

 Lau is also a skilled lion dance performer, and has demonstrated this ability in at least two films Why Me?
 (1985) and Once Upon a Time in China and America (1997).